-Todd Estes is Associate Professor of History at Oakland University.
+Todd Estes is Professor of History at Oakland University.
 His teaching specialty is early American history from the American Revolution through the Jacksonian era and his research concentrates on early U.S. political history and political culture.
 Estes is the author of the book The Jay Treaty Debate, Public Opinion, and the Evolution of Early American Political Culture (2006) in addition to the many articles and essays.
 Currently, he is working on a book about the debate over ratification of the U.S. Constitution in 1787-1788.
 Estes has won several teaching prizes including the 2001 Oakland University Teaching Excellence Award.
 In 2009, he was named a Distinguished Lecturer by the Organization of American Historians (OAH).

 Join us for an address by Jennifer Keene, Professor of History at Chapman University, entitled American Patriotic Culture in World War I.

 Join us for an address by Dr. Sarah Morgan Smith, Postgraduate Research Fellow at the James Madison Program at Princeton University, entitled Papists, Pacificsts, and Puritans: The 17th Century Religious Origins of American Independence.